Der Preis ist, was man bezahlt.

 Investing like Warren Buffett

-Whereas in classical value investing according to Benjamin Graham, the undervaluation of a company alone was decisive for a purchase, Graham’s disciple Warren Buffett, together with his partner Charlie Munger, expanded the strategy to include other influencing factors.
+While Benjamin Graham’s classic value investing approach was based solely on the undervaluation of a company, Graham’s pupil Warren Buffett and his partner Charlie Munger expanded the strategy to include other influencing factors.

-The result was a more modern variant of value investing, on whose basic principles we also make our investment decisions.
-In addition to an attractive valuation, the factors considered include a high-quality business model, long-term competitive advantages and future growth prospects.
+The result was a more modern version of value investing, the basic principles of which we also use to make our investment decisions.
+In addition to an attractive valuation, the factors taken into account include a high-quality business model, long-term competitive advantages and future growth prospects.

-Every company traded on the stock exchange has a share price and an “actual” value.
-We analyse potential companies down to the smallest detail to determine as accurate a value as possible.
-If the share price is lower than the value, an investment is attractive to us, as we assume that the price will adjust to the value in the long term.
+Every company that is traded on the stock exchange has a share price and an “intrinsic” value.
+We Analyse potential companies down to the smallest detail in order to determine an intrinsic value that is as accurate as possible.
+If the share price is lower than this value, an investment is attractive for us, as we assume that the price will approach the value in the long term.

-Successful value investors regularly succeed in outperforming the market – i.e. the average – over a long period of time.
-Unlike ETFs, we are not tied to an index – this opens up a much broader field of possible investments.
-Even in the event of an unfavorable development, we are not forced to frantically hold on to certain stocks.
+Successful value investors regularly manage to outperform the market – i.e. the average – over a long period of time.
+In contrast to ETFs, we are not tied to an index – this opens up a much broader field of possible investments.
+Even in the event of unfavorable developments, we are not forced to cling desperately to certain shares.

-Besides a lot of experience and excellent analytical skills, value investing also requires courage and patience.
-Courage not to simply hide behind a stock index, but to deviate from it.
-Patience because an approximation between actual value and current price takes time and does not happen overnight.
+In addition to a great deal of experience and excellent analytical skills, value investing also requires courage and patience.
+Courage not to simply hide behind a share index, but to deviate from it.
+Patience because a convergence between actual value and current price takes time and does not happen overnight.

 Investment process